SlothfulAlfred/mdc_100_series/README.md

     * Learning points
     * Writing concise summaries for classes and methods
     * Learning to think from a user's perspective to know what is important enough to be documented
-- [ ] Add a cart / checkout page
+- [x] Add a cart / checkout page
+    * Learning points
+    * Using the Provider package to manage state
+    * Building models to deal with the business logic of the app
-- [ ] Use the Provider package to refactor some stateful widgets
+- [x] Use the Provider package to refactor some stateful widgets
+    * Learning points
+    * Using the Provider package to manage state
+    * Writing unit tests for classes that extend [ChangeNotifier]
 - [x] Make custom loading animation
     * Learning Points
     * Extending built-in classes and overriding methods to better fit your needs